Are you sure you want to delete this comment? It cannot be undone. |

 Unfortunately, many technological additives do not have to be declared by the manufacturer so just because they do not appear on the label does not necessarily mean they are not in the food.
 If in doubt, ask the manufacturer directly exactly what technological additives their foods contain.

-Beth Goodwin •11 months ago
+Beth Goodwin •one year ago

-Middleton grifting.ChicknDip Beth Goodwin •14 days ago
+Middleton grifting.ChicknDip Beth Goodwin •one month ago

 Middleton grifting.Heather Fish •one year ago

 im so not with the compnay, and still window shopping for my dog as i home cook for her.
 But as an autistic person i home cook for my dog. and i can say only this much: 1. the most of the "dry food" for dogs are not actually "dried" but "severely" cooked in high temperatures.
 2. the energy consumption as well as the time goes into drying any of the ingridients listed in any dog food is far much more. (dry 5 kg of salmon for a month as a snack for your dog, and share your own electricity bills please) 3. so before commenting on the price of the food, maybe entertain the idea of home cooking for your dogs if you want to have the "ACTUALLY DRIED" food.
-Becasue, i guarantee you, you will end up "actually" paying the price listed for actually "dried" food, instead of continuing to cook. on naothe note,dogs are resilient. so just use whatever you use on a daily basis and shut it with your comments.Doggies4life Heather Fish •11 months ago
+Becasue, i guarantee you, you will end up "actually" paying the price listed for actually "dried" food, instead of continuing to cook. on naothe note,dogs are resilient. so just use whatever you use on a daily basis and shut it with your comments.Doggies4life Heather Fish •one year ago

-RudeBuzzBee Heather Fish •6 months ago
+RudeBuzzBee Heather Fish •7 months ago

 Very rude.Amelia Evans (Opheli •one year ago